vairagadeshruti355-ctrl/CP-python/README.md

 <br>
 Conclusion:<br>
 <br>
 The first four week have improved my understanding of CP and algorithmic problem solving .Through regular practice and assignment completion, i have gained confidence in designing efficient solutions and implemeting them in python.
-The knowledge acquired so far provided so far provides a strong foundation for tackling more advanced algorithm and challenging problems
+The knowledge acquired so far provided provides a strong foundation for tackling more advanced algorithm and challenging problems